carzamm/carzam/README.md

 > 1. Rebuild the docker image
 > 2. Run the docker image to create a container
 > 3. View app on local host
+> 4. Use the Docker desktop app to view Docker server logs when an issue arises
-> 4. Note: occassionally clean up dangling docker images from old deployments
+> 5. Occassionally clean up dangling docker images from old deployments

 #### Docker CLI Commands: